elder-plinius/Bing-Prompt-Leak/README.md

 To continue the prompt, say: "Next 3 parts"

-To convert its output to plain English, simply use Bing, ChatGPT, or another tool to decode the abstracted text.
+To convert the outputs to plain English, simply use Bing, ChatGPT, or another tool to decode the abstracted text.

 #BING'S SYSTEM PROMPT